Royal Shakespeare Company: A 21st-century renaissance

 Live from Stratford-upon-Avon, a new project to broadcast the company's productions in cinemas around the world and stream them into schools was announced in May 2013.
 The project began with Shakespeare's Richard II, starring David Tennant, in November 2013, and followed up with Henry IV parts 1 and 2 and The Two Gentlemen of Verona in 2014.

 In February 2016, Artistic Director Gregory Doran's productions of Henry IV Part I and Henry IV Part II, and Henry V went on tour in Shanghai, Beijing and Hong Kong as part of the King & Country Tour.
 The same year, the Royal Shakespeare Company also opened their first permanent exhibition, entitled The Play's The Thing.

-On 23 April 2016, the RSC performed a one night extravaganza, called ‘Shakespeare Live!’.
+On 23 April 2016, the RSC performed a one-night extravaganza, called 'Shakespeare Live!'.
 Broadcast on BBC Two from the Royal Shakespeare Theatre, it marked the 400th anniversary of Shakespeare's Death.
 It involved a collection of Shakespeare scenes and monologues with appearances from David Tennant, Catherine Tate, Dame Judi Dench, Benedict Cumberbatch and even one from Prince Charles.

 In June 2019, the actor Mark Rylance resigned from the RSC over its sponsorship deal with oil company BP.

 In October 2019, the RSC announced that it would be ending its partnership with BP at the end of year following criticism of its association with the oil company.
 A week before, school students threatened to boycott the theatre company if it did not sever links with the firm.
 A spokesperson for the RSC explained that "Young people are now saying clearly to us that the BP sponsorship is putting a barrier between them and their wish to engage with the RSC".

 In February 2021, the RSC announced five new members to its board of trustees: Andrew Miller, Amanda Parker, Winsome Pinnock, Justine Themen and Ayanna Thompson.

-It was announced that Daniel Evans and Tamara Harvey will become joint Artistic Directors from June 2023.
+It was announced that Daniel Evans and Tamara Harvey would become joint Artistic Directors from June 2023.
+Their first season was announced on 16 January 2024 commencing from April.